-Sadelle’s – (463 W Broadway) As one of the newest bagel shops in Manhattan it has gain much popularity.
-I recommend getting reservations or going to the take out window!
+Sadelle’s – (463 W Broadway) As one of the newest bagel shops in Manhattan it has gained much popularity.
+I recommend getting reservations or going to the take-out window!

-Baz Bagel & Restaurant – (181 Grand St) New York is all about the bagels so here is another favorite and with less crowds.
+Baz Bagel & Restaurant – (181 Grand St) New York is all about the bagels so here is another favorite and with fewer crowds.
 What to order: Latkes and the Mooch.